Posted: 29 April 2017

 People understand visible health problems: broken bones or influenza.

-Some health problems are invisible, such as diabetes, but people can understand them by accessing culture knowledge.
+Some health problems are invisible, such as diabetes, but people can understand them by accessing cultural knowledge.

 I tried to make my health problems visible.